conema/TransE-pyspark/README.md

 8. Open a terminal and go to the spark-terraform/ folder, execute the command
  ```
+ terraform init
  terraform apply
  ```
- After a while (wait!) it should print some public DNS in a green color, these are the public dns of your istances.
+ After a while (wait!) it should print some public DNS in a green color, these are the public dns of your instances.

-9. Connect via ssh to all your istances via
+9. Connect via ssh to all your instances via
  ```
 ssh -i <PATH_TO_SPARK_TERRAFORM>/spark-terraform/TransE.pem ubuntu@<PUBLIC DNS>
  ```

-10. (first) execute on the master:
+10. (first) execute on the master (one by one):
  ```
 $HADOOP_HOME/sbin/start-dfs.sh
 $HADOOP_HOME/sbin/start-yarn.sh